Assisted Living

 Medicare and Medicaid are the most common payment sources for nursing home care.
 However, Medicare’s nursing home coverage ends after 100 days in a skilled nursing facility.
 Medicaid doesn’t place a limit on the length of a senior’s stay, but you may have to wait for a Medicaid bed to be available.

 The least expensive type of long-term care with 24-hour oversight is assisted living.
-The national median cost of assisted living is $4, 995 per month.
-However, your costs may differ depending on care needs, location, and room size.
+The national median cost of assisted living is $5, 190 per month.
+However, costs differ depending on care needs, location, and room size.
 Compare options with our cost of long-term care report.

 SHARE THE ARTICLE